dankar/dankar.github.io/_posts/2014-11-20-interfacing-a-cheap-tds-meter-with-micro-controller.md

 I'm unsure about why the input on channel 2 stays high for 32ms longer on the third waveform, but it might just be an artifact of some earlier buggy code.
 The data I'm getting out is reasonable.

-The code is as follows.
-The input signal is attached to both pin 3 and 5.
+The input signal is attached to both pin 3 and 5 on the Arduino.
 Pin 3 provides the interrupt and pin 5 is for accurate frequency measurement on hardware counter.

+The code is as follows:

 {% highlight c %}